AutonomyLab/bebop_autonomy/docs/autogenerated/common_states_param_topic.rst

 CommonCommonStateCurrentDateChanged
 ####################################################################################
-Date changed.\n\n **Please note that you should not care about this event if you are using the libARController API as this library is handling the connection process for you.**
+Date changed.\n Corresponds to the latest date set on the drone.\n\n **Please note that you should not care about this event if you are using the libARController API as this library is handling the connection process for you.**

 - Parameter: ``~states/enable_commonstate_currentdatechanged``
 - Topic: ``states/common/CommonState/CurrentDateChanged``